Sneftel/gull/readme.md

 * 38 14mm-long M3 bolts (not countersunk)
 * 26 10mm-long M3 bolts (not countersunk)
-* 56 6mm M3 square nuts
+* 56 M3 square nuts.
+I used 6mm width, 2mm thickness, but other sizes will also work.
 * 4 4mm female-threaded hex spacers
 * 2 15mm female-threaded hex spacers for each bending clamp (optional, discussed below)
 * 4 M3 hex nuts